 Generally, I shy away from writing about matters of fact.

-Not because I think – with Ronald Reagan – that facts
+Not because I think – with Ronald Reagan – that

 are stupid things.
 Rather, it is because opinions are much easier to